SuhailKider/dailyupdatebashscript/README.md

-Keep this file in /home/kali/ and just Enter ./update.sh
+Keep this file in /home/kali/ and just enter sudo ./update.sh in CLI